 In Germany, the home of Audi, Daimler, Bosch, Siemens, Bayer, ThyssenKrupp, Adidas and many other high-volume global producers, manufacturing is a pillar of the national economy and a huge source of employment.
-In fact, manufacturing is such an important part of the German economy, the country is pursuing an initiative dubbed Industrie 4.0, which is meant to increasingly incorporate ICT into manufacturing operations to create smart, digitized factories.
+In fact, manufacturing is such an important part of the German economy, the country is pursuing an initiative dubbed Industrie 4.0, which is meant to increasingly incorporate IoT into manufacturing operations to create smart, digitized factories.

 The nationwide push is something Chancellor Angela Merkel has been talking up since 2011.
 Last year, during a speech at the Hannover Messe industrial exposition, Merkel said, “We have reached a critical moment, a point where the digital agenda is fusing with industrial production.
 This period will determine the future strength of the world’s leading industrial centers.”
-At a 2014 IT event in Hamburg, Merkel mentioned the lack of major tech companies in Germany, specifically calling out chip production, noting, “The world market is far ahead of us,” but, “Connecting digital technologies with industrial products and logistics…Germany has a chance at taking the lead.”
+At a 2014 IT event in Hamburg, Merkel mentioned the lack of major tech companies in Germany, specifically calling out chip production, noting, “The world market is far ahead of us,” but “Connecting digital technologies with industrial products and logistics…Germany has a chance at taking the lead.”

 To facilitate this, the government plans to provide $300 billion in loans, research grants and other funding to Chinese companies in the target industrial areas.
-At the recent China Development Forum in Beijing, Minister of Industry and Information Technology Miao Wei said, “In remedying the link between laboratory products and their industrialization, we will focus on innovation in mechanisms and systems, rely on relevant enterprises to combine universities and research institutes, and speed up the construction of innovation centers that specialize in new materials, robotics and other aspects.
+At a recent China Development Forum in Beijing, Minister of Industry and Information Technology Miao Wei said, “In remedying the link between laboratory products and their industrialization, we will focus on innovation in mechanisms and systems, rely on relevant enterprises to combine universities and research institutes, and speed up the construction of innovation centers that specialize in new materials, robotics and other aspects.
 We welcome more countries, enterprises and organizations to participate in the process of transformation, as well as the upgrading of China's manufacturing industry, and the implementation of cooperation and exchange on different levels and in various forms, so as to share development opportunities.”